- The longest biking trail in Oklahoma is the Grand Boulevard Historical Tour Bike Route.

 The Grand Boulevard Historic Tour Trail is a road biking trail.
 Sections of the route are non-motorized, multi-use paths but much of the route will be traveled on roads shared with vehicles.
 A road bike is probably the best choice but other bicycle types would be appropriate as well.

 Conditions of the Trail

-The summers in Oklahoma city are hot and muggy and the winters are very cold, snowy and windy.
+The summers in Oklahoma City are hot and muggy and the winters are very cold, snowy, and windy.
 On average, it is cloudy year-round.
-The hottest month is July with an average high of 93 degrees and low of 73 degrees fahrenheit.
+The hottest month is July with an average high of 93 degrees and, a low of 73 degrees fahrenheit.
 The coldest month of the year is January when the temperature reaches an average low of 31 and high of 50 degrees.
 During the spring the precipitation reaches a peak in May, typically the wettest month, when severe thunderstorm activity is not uncommon.
 Be sure to check the current weather conditions when planning for your ride and prepare with proper clothing and gear.

 Wildlife on the Longest Biking Trail in Oklahoma

 The longest biking trail in Oklahoma is a route that traverses both city streets and parks.
 White-tail deer are a common sight and you might look up to see a red-tail hawk in flight.
 Squirrels, chipmunks, and raccoons all call Oklahoma home, so be careful if you leave your snacks unattended while taking a break.
 Listen for the sound of songbirds like the rose-breasted grosbeak as you take in the sights and sounds along this historic route.

 The photo featured at the top of this post is © iStock.com/BrianAJackson

 What is the longest biking trail in Oklahoma?